Memsource Has Released the First Feature Powered by Artificial Intelligence

 Non-translatable matches can be identified within Memsource by the NT acronym and by 100% or 99% matches - a 100% match indicates a non-translatable segment with no need for post-editing, and a 99% match indicates a possible non-translatable has been identified but should be confirmed by a human translator.

-When enabled, non-translatables can assist in reducing the number of segments and words to be translated but attached translation memory and term bases will always override the non-translatables feature.
+Non-translatables can assist in reducing the number of segments and words to be translated but attached translation memory will always override the non-translatables feature.

 The non-translatables feature can be activated in both the analysis and pre-translate sections of translation project settings, can be included in Net-rate Schemes for pricing templates, and is identifiable in the post-editing analysis.